A strategy to solve the housing crisis

 The problem we're trying to solve

 At the same time, property in London is too often used as a financial asset rather than a home.
 Our system relies on ever increasing house prices, attractive to overseas investors looking for a secure return.
-Homes remain under-used while families languish on waiting lists.
+Homes remain under-used while families are stuck on waiting lists.

 Without a plan to tackle the housing crisis on all fronts, London’s decline is just a matter of time.